espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Moonlit Spellgun (Lesser).md

 * * *

-**Critical Success** The target takes double damage and is [[Dazzled]] until the start of your next turn.
+**Critical Success** The target takes double damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the start of your next turn.
 If it has a weakness to silver or a resistance that can be bypassed by silver, it's also [[Enfeebled 1]] for 1 minute.

 **Success** The target takes full damage and is dazzled until the start of your next turn.